 We have to maintain an extensive establishment at a financial cost, therefore we need to agree with you the terms of your residency at the Home.

 It is important for both us and you to have agreed the terms of your stay at the Home.
-This document is for the benefit of you, protects you from any misunderstandings and is for our mutual benefit.
+This document is for the benefit of both you and the home, protects you and the home from any misunderstandings and is for our mutual benefit.
 Therefore, we request that you sign this document before beginning residence at the home.

 If you are the representative of a resident and sign the Resident’s admission agreement on the Resident’s behalf, the terms and conditions in this document will apply to you in the same way as they apply to the Resident.
 You will be personally bound by these terms and conditions unless you have signed the admission agreement in the capacity of: